 The main airport is “International Jorge Chavez” in Lima.
 Once there you have to fill out some forms before passing through Customs service and Immigration.
-Here they give you half of an immigration form with your Visa stamp on it, you must keep this safe to present when leaving the country, and otherwise you will pay a penalty of around $5 USD.

 There are no taxes entering the country and your terminal use tax (TUVA) is included in your ticket.

 Normally you will have an entry permit from 30 days up to 90 days.